jethromayuk/jethromay.com-2020/content/posts/migrating-my-website-to-hugo/migrating-my-website-to-hugo.md

 ---
-title: "Migrating My Website to Hugo"
+title: "Migrating My Website To Hugo"
 description: "Originally built with Next.js and hosted on Vercel, this setup didn’t fit my needs for a couple of reasons."
 date: 2020-06-23T12:46:00+02:00
 slug: migrating-my-website-to-hugo